Multiple Chemical Sensitivities (MCS), Environmental Sensitivities (ES), Electrical Hyper-Sensitivities (EHS) and Housing

 When sharing or using excerpts on the Web, please provide a link back to this Web page.
 No changes should be made to this document without first consulting the author.

-I haven’t updated the links in this and need to go through it someday.
+I haven’t updated all of the links in this and need to go through it someday.
 Until then I’ll add these newer housing links that may be of benefit:

 From CERA: Environmental Sensitivities and Housing